gradualgames/ggvm/README.md

 - Linux
 - Android
 - iOS

+# Dependencies

+- Java Runtime:
+You will need this to use GGVm's build system, Gradle.

+- Java Development Kit:
+I have been building with JDK 1.8 with no issues, but you should be able to use a JDK as old as 1.6 with LibGDX.

+- Android SDK:
+You will need this to build for Android.

+- XCode:
+You will need this to build for iOS.

 LibGDX is also capable of using GWT to compile and run in a web browser.
 I have not tested GGVm with this and I have no